Liabilities in the Accounting Equation

 B. Relationship Between Liabilities and Equity

-• Higher liabilities indicate more reliance on external financing.
+• Higher liabilities indicate a reliance on external funding (debt financing), while higher equity signals internal financing and stability.

 3. Types of Liabilities in the Accounting Equation